dendronhq/dendron-site/vault/dendron.topic.special-notes.md

 # Special Notes

-Dendron has builtin support for a variety of special note formats which we will cover in this section.
+Dendron has builtin support for a variety of special note formats.
+These notes can be created using regular lookup - these commands provide convenient shortcuts for frequently used notes.

 ## Journal Note